Wells Fargo & Company Raises Williams-Sonoma (NYSE:WSM) Price Target to $135.00

-Williams-Sonoma (NYSE:WSM) had its price objective upped by Wells Fargo & Company from $110.00 to $135.00 in a report issued on Thursday morning, The Fly reports.
-They currently have an equal weight rating on the specialty retailer’s stock.
+Williams-Sonoma (NYSE:WSM) had its price objective boosted by Wells Fargo & Company from $110.00 to $135.00 in a report published on Wednesday morning, Price Targets.com reports.
+The firm currently has an equal weight rating on the specialty retailer’s stock.

-A number of other research firms also recently issued reports on WSM.
-Loop Capital lifted their price target on Williams-Sonoma from $100.00 to $110.00 in a research note on Friday, November 20th.
-Citigroup assumed coverage on shares of Williams-Sonoma in a research report on Tuesday, March 9th.
-They set a neutral rating and a $127.00 target price on the stock.
-Zacks Investment Research cut shares of Williams-Sonoma from a strong-buy rating to a hold rating and set a $133.00 target price on the stock. in a research report on Friday, January 22nd.
-UBS Group cut shares of Williams-Sonoma from a neutral rating to a sell rating and set a $110.00 target price on the stock. in a research report on Monday, February 1st.
-Finally, JPMorgan Chase & Co. lifted their target price on shares of Williams-Sonoma from $80.00 to $95.00 and gave the stock an underweight rating in a research report on Friday, November 13th.
-Three research analysts have rated the stock with a sell rating, twelve have issued a hold rating and four have assigned a buy rating to the company.
-The company has an average rating of Hold and an average price target of $105.26.
+Several other research analysts have also weighed in on the company.
+Oppenheimer lowered Williams-Sonoma from an outperform rating to a market perform rating and increased their price objective for the stock from $115.00 to $136.00 in a research report on Friday, February 12th.
+Barclays increased their price objective on Williams-Sonoma from $112.00 to $144.00 and gave the stock an overweight rating in a research report on Friday, November 20th.
+Loop Capital increased their price objective on Williams-Sonoma from $100.00 to $110.00 in a research report on Friday, November 20th.
+Wedbush increased their price objective on Williams-Sonoma from $115.00 to $130.00 and gave the stock an outperform rating in a research report on Friday, November 20th.
+Finally, Zacks Investment Research lowered Williams-Sonoma from a strong-buy rating to a hold rating and set a $133.00 price objective for the company. in a research report on Friday, January 22nd.
+Three research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and five have given a buy rating to the stock.
+The company has a consensus rating of Hold and an average price target of $132.11.

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 28th.
+Stockholders of record on Friday, April 23rd will be paid a $0.59 dividend.
+This is a boost from Williams-Sonoma’s previous quarterly dividend of $0.53.
+This represents a $2.36 annualized dividend and a dividend yield of 1.35%.
+The ex-dividend date of this dividend is Thursday, April 22nd.
+Williams-Sonoma’s dividend payout ratio (DPR) is presently 43.80%.

-In other Williams-Sonoma news, CFO Julie Whalen sold 3,000 shares of the business’s stock in a transaction on Tuesday, December 15th.
-The shares were sold at an average price of $108.04, for a total transaction of $324,120.00.
-Following the sale, the chief financial officer now owns 56,110 shares of the company’s stock, valued at approximately $6,062,124.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Laura Alber sold 15,000 shares of the business’s stock in a transaction on Monday, December 14th.
-The shares were sold at an average price of $106.08, for a total transaction of $1,591,200.00.
-Following the transaction, the chief executive officer now owns 420,112 shares of the company’s stock, valued at $44,565,480.96.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 43,000 shares of company stock worth $4,913,420 in the last three months.
-Insiders own 1.50% of the company’s stock.
+In other news, CEO Laura Alber sold 10,000 shares of the stock in a transaction on Friday, February 12th.
+The stock was sold at an average price of $126.77, for a total value of $1,267,700.00.
+Following the sale, the chief executive officer now directly owns 399,620 shares in the company, valued at $50,659,827.40.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+1.50% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-BlackRock Inc. grew its position in shares of Williams-Sonoma by 1.8% during the 4th quarter.
-BlackRock Inc. now owns 6,616,543 shares of the specialty retailer’s stock valued at $673,829,000 after purchasing an additional 114,410 shares in the last quarter.
-Aristotle Capital Management LLC grew its position in shares of Williams-Sonoma by 1.4% during the 4th quarter.
-Aristotle Capital Management LLC now owns 5,193,199 shares of the specialty retailer’s stock valued at $528,875,000 after purchasing an additional 72,542 shares in the last quarter.
-State Street Corp grew its position in shares of Williams-Sonoma by 4.8% during the 3rd quarter.
-State Street Corp now owns 2,505,874 shares of the specialty retailer’s stock valued at $226,631,000 after purchasing an additional 113,724 shares in the last quarter.
-Select Equity Group L.P. grew its position in shares of Williams-Sonoma by 40.4% during the 4th quarter.
-Select Equity Group L.P. now owns 2,458,002 shares of the specialty retailer’s stock valued at $250,323,000 after purchasing an additional 707,625 shares in the last quarter.
-Finally, Bank of New York Mellon Corp grew its position in shares of Williams-Sonoma by 5.3% during the 4th quarter.
-Bank of New York Mellon Corp now owns 1,121,784 shares of the specialty retailer’s stock valued at $114,242,000 after purchasing an additional 56,643 shares in the last quarter.
-Hedge funds and other institutional investors own 98.58% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in WSM.
+Norges Bank acquired a new stake in shares of Williams-Sonoma in the fourth quarter valued at $85,456,000.
+Select Equity Group L.P. increased its holdings in Williams-Sonoma by 40.4% in the fourth quarter.
+Select Equity Group L.P. now owns 2,458,002 shares of the specialty retailer’s stock valued at $250,323,000 after buying an additional 707,625 shares during the last quarter.
+Lord Abbett & CO.
+LLC increased its holdings in Williams-Sonoma by 574.1% in the third quarter.
+Lord Abbett & CO.
+LLC now owns 818,600 shares of the specialty retailer’s stock valued at $74,034,000 after buying an additional 697,173 shares during the last quarter.
+Squarepoint Ops LLC increased its holdings in Williams-Sonoma by 1,196.2% in the third quarter.
+Squarepoint Ops LLC now owns 254,211 shares of the specialty retailer’s stock valued at $22,991,000 after buying an additional 234,599 shares during the last quarter.
+Finally, Morgan Stanley increased its holdings in Williams-Sonoma by 248.5% in the fourth quarter.
+Morgan Stanley now owns 320,243 shares of the specialty retailer’s stock valued at $32,613,000 after buying an additional 228,352 shares during the last quarter.
+Institutional investors and hedge funds own 98.58% of the company’s stock.

 Williams-Sonoma, Inc operates as an omni-channel specialty retailer of various products for home.
 It offers cooking, dining, and entertaining products, such as cookware, tools, electrics, cutlery, tabletop and bar, outdoor, furniture, and a library of cookbooks under the Williams Sonoma brand, as well as home furnishings and decorative accessories under the Williams Sonoma Home brand; and furniture, bedding, bathroom accessories, rugs, curtains, lighting, tabletop, outdoor, and decorative accessories under the Pottery Barn brand.